theletterf/english-lang/README.md

 # The English Programming Language

 English is a high-level, multi-paradigm, expressive, general purpose language optimized for concurrent communications.
 English has been successfully used in a wide variety of scenarios, such as long-term data storage, analog and digital arts, and text-based adventures, to name a few.
-To date, English is used on more than 1,456 million carbon-based devices.
+To date, English is used on more than 1,456 million carbon-based devices and powers more than five million books.

 English has been designed over the course of fourteen centuries.
 While no unified standard exists yet, the language adheres to the following principles: